adept/full-fledged-hledger/README.md

 # full-fledged-hledger

-Full-Fledged Hledger setup with multi-year files, multi-source imports and a range of auto-generated reports.
+Full-Fledged Hledger setup with multiple yearly files, multi-source CSV imports and a range of auto-generated reports.

+Pick one of the numbered sub-directories here as a starting point, copy it to the place of your choosing, run `export.sh`, place everything under version and start populating your journals.
+Read on for a full story.

 ## What is this?